Programs of the Peace and Education Coalition

-The Coalition also helps provide a guiding philosophy for member agencies.
-The mission of the Peace and Education Coalition (PEC) is to foster relationships between local community stakeholders.
+The Coalition also helps provide a guiding philosophy for member agencies as stated on their web page (www.peaceandeducation.org): The mission of the Peace and Education Coalition (PEC) is to foster relationships between local community stakeholders.
 The Coalition members work to create a united vision to help neighborhood children, especially those trapped in a cycle of poverty and violence.
 The Coalition serves at-risk and high-risk youth by promoting peace and education in the Back of the Yards, New City community.
 We strive to guide our children with hope, a future and opportunities to reach their potential.

 The PEC serves youth and families within the community through a variety of avenues:

 *16 – 21 year out drops-outs can return to school and receive a high school diploma.